Real1tyy/Prisma-Calendar/docs-site/docs/features/batch-operations.md

 - Uses the status property and done value configured in Settings → Properties
 - Undoable operation
 - Useful for quickly marking completed tasks or past events
+- **Tip:** You can also mark individual events as done/undone by right-clicking them in the calendar

 ### Open All in Tabs
 - Opens all selected event files in editor tabs